 The Global Leadership Fellows Programme is based in Geneva, Switzerland.
 Your job assignment will generally be in Geneva or, exceptionally, in our New York or Beijing offices.

 Who grants the Master’s in Global Leadership?

-The World Economic Forum will grant the Master’s degree.
+The World Economic Forum will grant the advanced studies in leadership.

 What is the balance between classroom and on-the-job training?

 About 20% of your overall time will be dedicated to academic modules, workshops, retreats and self-study.

 Do you hire candidates who are not Swiss nationals or not holders of a valid Swiss work permit?